Nithish0003/deploy-web-applicaiton/readme.md

 `public_key_path`

-This variable defines the path to the public key file used for SSH access to instances.
+This variable defines the path to the public key file used for SSH access to instances:

 ```Hcl
 variable "public_key_path" {